Tristan816la/Calendar/README.md

 # Calendar
-See the deployed version of this app: https://calendar-tristan.herokuapp.com/
+See the deployed version of this app: https://calendar-tristan.herokuapp.com/ (It might take a little time to load)

 ### If you want to run this app locally:
 ```